Noam Mills: Fencing career

 Mills began practicing fencing at the age of 11, and became a member of Hapoel Kfar Saba, a local fencing club in Israel.
 During her career, she won three junior national championship titles in épée.
 She won the Israel senior women's fencing épée championship four times, in 2005-08.
-Her coach in Israel has been Ohad Balva.
+Her coach in Israel was Ohad Balva.
 Mills commented on fencing: "Being strong is not enough.
-Fencing is like playing chess while running a 100 metre race, and it is a chess part that I like most of all."
+Fencing is like playing chess while running a 100 metre race."

 In 2006, she made her international debut by winning the épée title at the Junior World Fencing Championships.
 That year, Mills was the No. 1 ranked female junior épée fencer in the world.

 Mills won a silver medal in épée representing Israel at the 2007 Summer Universiade in Bangkok, Thailand, losing out to Ukraine's Yana Shemyakina.
-Mills came in 7th in women's épée at the 2008 European Fencing Championships in Kiev, Ukraine.
+Mills came in 7th in women's épée at the 2008 European Fencing Championships in Kyiv, Ukraine.